alonefps/alonefps/README.md

 ### Welcome to My GitHub 👋

 Hello!
-I'm Igor, a passionate software developer with a love for creating innovative solutions.
+I'm Igor, a passionate software developer driven by the desire to change the world.

 ### About Me